 About Sheldon T. Zenner

-A prosecutor's perspective
+A former federal prosecutor's perspective

 That defense style has proven effective even when the government has opted for dramatic action.
 In one matter of note, 100 federal agents were deployed to execute a massive search of a client company's headquarter offices, seizing millions of dollars of products and attempting to interview executives.
 Sheldon immediately showed up on the scene to help control the situation, calm the employees and negotiate with the government and to address the press, which had been alerted by law enforcement to the raid.
 He then engaged with federal prosecutors in a year-long effort to persuade them that the company had engaged in no criminal conduct.
 Ultimately, after numerous meetings with the prosecutors and the submission of a lengthy legal analysis, the government was persuaded to decline any prosecution and return all of the seized products without any charges being filed.